LeftySolara/practice/README.md

 in whatever way best helps me understand a given topic.
 For each topic, I will include a list of references used during my studies.

-Many (if not all) of the topics here will end up in my [personal knowledge base](https://docs.jalenkadams.me).
+Many of the topics here will end up in my [personal knowledge base](https://docs.jalenkadams.me).